Extreme heat outside? Your electric vehicle battery could suffer

-DALLAS (NewsNation) — With much of the country experiencing scorching heat from Arizona to Texas to Florida, those driving electric vehicles might notice that they aren’t going as far before needing to recharge.
+With much of the country experiencing scorching heat from California to Texas to Florida, those driving electric vehicles might notice that they aren’t going as far before needing to recharge.

 New data revealed that electric vehicles can lose up to 20% of their range when it’s 95 degrees or hotter outside.